scott-joe/foam--workspace/readme.md

 The idea is that it's the same set of technologies I use for work.
 It's very familiar, and something I can truly make my own without an incredible amount of work.

+## Generate Indexes

+This is a total proof of concept, so please understand that it's not perfect.
+This will traverse your (my) set of notes in various sub-directories within the `./source` folder and create an index for each directory, then link to them in the parent index.
+The Foam VS Code extension should create a link block for each so the WikiLink graph will build correctly.

+1. Install `deno` with `brew install deno`
+2. Navigate to `./bottles/personal`
+3. Run `deno run --allow-read --allow-write generate-index.ts`

 ## Plans

 ### Setup